 But it’s really a simple process to carry out if you know what to do!
 You should be able to find the amount of fellowship income you were paid for the whole year from your bank records.
-If you’re not a student, you just straight report that number in the “wages” line of your 1040/1040A/1040EZ with “SCH” written next to it.
-If you are a student, you have to work with your other scholarships and qualified education expenses a bit before reporting a number for your non-compensatory pay; see Weird Tax Situations for Fully Funded Grad Students for more details on that.
+If you’re not a student, you just straight report that number in Form 1040 Line 1 with “SCH” written next to it.
+If you are a student, you have to work with your other scholarships and qualified education expenses a bit before reporting a number for your awarded income; see Weird Tax Situations for Fully Funded Grad Students for more details on that.

-Further reading: Where to Report Your Grad Student Income on Your Tax Return (applies for non-student fellows as well)
+Further reading: Where to Report Your PhD Trainee Income on Your Tax Return

 Quarterly Estimated Tax